riv2r/game-information-manager/README.md

 1. record all owned game and character information
 2. games are categorized by name
-3. characters are catagorized by position, camp and so on
+3. characters are catagorized and ordered by sex, position, region and quality
 4. support basic CRUD operations
 5. frequent addition of elements and adjustment of element order
 6. =v=